-OS Systems recommends and uses bottle style wrist seals, with uniquely designed sealing rings.
+OS Systems recommends and uses bottle style latex wrist seals.
 They are more comfortable and provide the best watertight seal.
 The sealing area around the wrist is a full 1" tube (more sealing area = more watertight).
 This larger sealing area spreads out the squeeze pressure that makes the watertight seal, eliminating any single point contact and enhancing user comfort.